karlabelem/Duet/ProjectDescription.md

 * Concert feature, go as a group, users that go to a concert are placed to group chat to coordinate before/after (attend/not going as a FB event)
 * concert groups, divided to ensure small enough size? coordinate by location/preference/other

-Use your project proposal as a starting point.
-Revise it based on feedback you received so far and the input of your whole team.
-It is very typical that your project plan at this point will have evolved from the project pitch last week.
-Additionally, add the following to this section:

-4+ major features you will implement (P0 and P1s).
-2+ stretch goals you hope to implement (P2s).
-The major features should constitute a minimal viable product (MVP).

 ## Use cases (functional requirements) (30%)
 Each team member must come up with and describe at least one use case of your product, following this template: